wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-cases.rst

       > NET STOP Wazuh
       > NET START Wazuh

 #.
-On your Wazuh dashboard, navigate to the SCA tab and select the Windows endpoint to view the results of the custom SCA check you have created.
+On your Wazuh dashboard, navigate to the SCA module and select the Windows endpoint to view the results of the custom SCA check you have created.

   .. thumbnail:: /images/sca/windows-sca-use-case.png
      :title: Windows SCA use case to detect running processes